 Fortum reserves the right to amend this Privacy Notice.
 Possible amendments to the Privacy Notice will be notified about on our website, or by communicating directly to you.

-12. Controller of your personal data
+12. Controller of your personal data & contact details

 You are also able to reach Fortum’s Data Protection Officer through the channels provided above.